 There are several references in my review of the movie, however, to the fascinating

-Along with my movie review I wrote a primer that briefly discusses the comic book’s origins, contrasts it with the movie, and offers up other supplementary info.
-But I didn’t get around to sharing the fun links that came my way at the time.
+Along with my movie review I wrote a primer that briefly discusses the comic book’s origins, contrasts it with the movie, and offers up other supplementary info, but I didn’t get around to sharing the fun links that came my way.